spidasoftware/format/README.md

 ## Adding additional formatters

-The goal of this project is to combine the formatting capabilities of various projects in the open source community into one simple command-line feature.
-We found that the Eclipse java source code formatter and the Groovy-Eclipse groovy source code formatter worked well, so we decided to extract those classes and add it to this project.

-We tried to make it as easy as possible for you to add more languages to this command-line formatter.
+We tried to make it as easy as possible for anyone to add more languages to this command-line formatter.
 To do this, navigate to format-v[number]/conf directory, and you will see two files: extension.cfg and hashbang.cfg.
 The extension.cfg file is used to format files that have a particular extension.
 The hashbang.cfg file is used to format files that have a particular string in the first